twindle-co/twindle/docs/articles/JavaScriptCode.md

-Here, I am writing some questions and try to give the answer( if you think you have better answer then, you are welcome!! ) regarding
+Hello everyone :wave: here, I am writing some questions and try to give the answer( if you think you have better answer then, you are welcome!! ) regarding
-**JavaScript** codes (thanks to **Kenny**, who encouraged me to do this), which beginners(like me) mostly face problems to understand and will add new questions/answers in future and I highly suggest everyone to come forward and add your questions/answers.
+**JavaScript** codes (thanks to **Kenny** :grinning:, who encouraged me to do this), which beginners(like me) mostly face problems to understand and will add new questions/answers in future and I highly suggest everyone to come forward and add your questions/answers :love_you_gesture:.

 ---